root-project/root/README/ReleaseNotes/v624/index.md

 ## Deprecation and Removal

 - [`RooAbsReal::evaluateBatch()`](https://root.cern.ch/doc/v624/classRooAbsReal.html#a261580dfe94f2b107f9b9a77cad78a62) has been removed in favour of the faster evaluateSpan().
 See section "RooFit Libraries" for instructions on how to use [`RooAbsReal::evaluateSpan()`](https://root.cern.ch/doc/v624/classRooAbsReal.html#a1e5129ffbc63bfd04c01511fd354b1b8).
+- `TTreeProcessorMT::SetMaxTasksPerFilePerWorker` has been deprecated in favour of `TTreeProcessorMT::SetTasksPerWorkerHint`.

 ## Core Libraries